Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 39 active transport stops operating within Taigum-Fitzgibbon area.
-These include a mix of train and bus services, with 35 individual routes in total providing 2,738 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 220 meters from the nearest stop.
+Transport analysis shows 39 active public transport stops in Taigum - Fitzgibbon area.
+These include train and bus services.
+There are 40 individual routes serving these stops, offering a total of 2,749 weekly passenger trips.
+The accessibility to transport is rated good, with residents typically living 220 meters from the nearest stop.
+As a mainly residential region, most commuters travel outward.
+Cars remain the primary mode of transport at 80%, while trains account for 11%.

 Frequently Asked Questions - Transport